 * Only required of traders with annual EU trade of Arrivals over €5,000,000 and/or Dispatches over €34,000,000

 Bookkeeping staff, financial controllers and business-owners need to be aware of the Intrastat regulations and have procedures to ensure compliance.
 It is essential that systems are in place to capture the relevant Intrastat data in accounting or stock control software.
 Manually locating the data on shipping and delivery dockets can be very laborious and time-consuming.
 If possible, encourage suppliers to include the commodity code on invoices and delivery documentation.

 The Revenue’s VIES and Intrastat manual is an easy-to-read guide to the VAT rules for trade in the EU, and contains details of scenarios such as the temporary movement of goods, returns, leasing and purchases from private individuals.

 Remember that you may also be required to complete a VIES return if you supply zero-rated goods or services to businesses in other EU countries.

-If you enjoyed this post, you might like to subscribe to our newsletter, which delivers free monthly tax updates, like this one, direct to your inbox.
 As always, if you have any queries of a general nature, please leave a comment below.